-The RDOC normally will consider accepting a maximum of 8 hours of work from another institution toward a student's PhD program, providing that the work done (1) is eligible for credit in a research doctoral program in the institution in which the credit is offered or (2) is eligible for credit in an advanced program primarily oriented toward theological research and writing.
-Such institutions must be accredited by the Association of Theological Schools or the Council for Higher Education Accreditation and/or a regional accrediting agency (such as the Southern Association of Colleges and
+The division will evaluate transcripts on a case-by-case basis to determine the number of transfer hours acceptable for the NOBTS PhD program.
+The amount of transfer hours accepted will not exceed 2/3 of the credit hours of the degree sought at NOBTS.
+Transfer credit will only be considered providing that the work done (1) is eligible for credit in a research doctoral program in the institution in which the credit is offered or (2) is eligible for credit in an advanced program primarily oriented toward theological research and writing.
+Such institutions must be accredited by the Association of Theological Schools or the Council for Higher Education Accreditation and/or a regional accrediting agency (such as the Southern Association of Colleges and Schools).

-Schools).

-A request for a transfer of credit may be made at the time of application by submitting the Transfer of Credit Request Form in their application portal.
-To request credit for PhD or Doctoral courses, a student should submit a written request with your transcript, a description of the courses or syllabi, and the name of the institution.
 The division of study will make a recommendation to the Doctoral Admissions Committee regarding the number of hours to be transferred and how the credit would be applied (major, minor, or elective).
 If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for transfer of courses.
+If the student is accepted into the PhD program, the Associate Dean will notify the student in the acceptance letter regarding the request for courses.